 Distance: 11 miles Difficulty: Hard

-You have two start options for this loop trail but the slightly higher West Trailhead, about an hour’s drive from Grand Junction on Colorado Highway 65, is your best bet.
+You have two start options for the Crag Crest Trail but the slightly higher West Trailhead, about an hour’s drive from Grand Junction on Colorado Highway 65, is your best bet.
 Begin following Crag Crest (trail #711) and take a left at the first junction, heading up a steep, craggy trail toward the ridge and staying right/straight at the Cottonwood Trail junction.
 You will pass alpine streams and lakes and end up on a narrow crest that falls away spectacularly.
 Stop to take in the panoramas, particularly from the high point of the crest above 11,000 feet, where you’ll feel on top of the world, looking down upon the Bookcliffs and peaks sprawling for 100 miles into the distance.
 From here, you’ll complete the loop by staying right above a series of lakes and the East trailhead, then take a left at the first junction to return to the West trailhead.
 All told, you gain and lose about 1,500 vertical feet.

 3. Kannah Creek